jasonm23/onlisp-markdown/onlisp.md

    the middle of a list, as in ‘(a ,@1 b), will cause an error.

-Comma-at tends to be used in macros which take an indeterminate number of arguments and pass them on to functions or macros which also take an indetermi- nate number of arguments.
+Comma-at tends to be used in macros which take an indeterminate number of arguments and pass them on to functions or macros which also take an indeterminate number of arguments.
 This situation commonly arises when implementing implicit blocks.
 Common Lisp has several operators for grouping code into blocks, including block, tagbody, and progn.
 These operators rarely appear directly in source code; they are more often implicit—that is, hidden by macros.